pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 ```

 The fact that `Process::create` was *another* function that we could
-not loopify gives us a hint has to how to simplfy this further: can we
+not ["loopify"][] gives us a hint has to how to simplfy this further: can we
 reduce this method body to *just* a `Process::create` call, and see
 if the bug persists?